djndl1/CSNotes/cpp/a_tour_of_cpp.md

 ### Abstract Types

- An _abstract type_ is a type that completely insulates a user form implementation details.
+ An _abstract type_ is a type that completely insulates a user from implementation details.
 Since we don't know anything about the representation of an abstract type, not even its size, we must allocate objects on the free store and access them through references or pointers.

  ```c++
  class Container {